mikekelly/react-native-enhanced-debugger-mcp/README.md

 -   **Token-Efficient Output**: Console logs are formatted as plain text (one per line) instead of verbose JSON, reducing context usage by ~98%
 -   **Smart Stack Traces**: Full stack traces are only included for errors and warnings, not for regular log messages
+-   **Regex Filtering**: Filter logs using regular expressions to focus on specific messages
 -   **Complete Console Log Retrieval**: Captures full console output from Metro bundler including:
     -   Multi-line strings and template literals
     -   Complete object structures with nested properties